jma280/claude-use-cases/labor-and-delivery/README_scan_tracker.md

 ## L&D billing tips

-- **Request an itemized bill** at discharge — hospitals are required to provide one
+- **Request an itemized bill** at discharge hospitals are required to provide one
-- **Baby gets a separate bill** — don't forget to request itemized for the newborn too
+- **Baby gets a separate bill** don't forget to request itemized for the newborn too
 - **Most common errors**: duplicate delivery charge (billed for both vaginal + C-section), nursery fees when baby rooms in, excessive saline bag charges
-- **Pitocin**: each bag is a separate billable line item — log every new bag
+- **Pitocin**: each bag is a separate billable line item, log every new bag
-- **Penicillin**: each dose billed separately regardless of size

 ---